Colorado 20 year-old killed after rock thrown at car

 The crimes happened Wednesday night starting at 10 p.m.

-According to the Jefferson County Sheriff’s Office, 20 year-old Alexa Bartell, of Arvada, was driving when one of the suspects threw a large rock either from a vehicle or the side of the road at her car.
+According to the Jefferson County Sheriff’s Office (JCSO), 20-year-old Alexa Bartell, of Arvada, was driving when one of the suspects threw a large rock either from a vehicle or the side of the road at her car.

 Moments earlier, Bartell was on the phone with a friend when the call went silent.